-Prior to co-founding Antiphony, Jeffrey was Founder, President and CEO of Corporate Technology Ventures (CTV), a privately held enterprise software and consulting practice.
-From 1993-2001, CTV delivered solutions for content and knowledge management to blue chip clients in several industries, including Agilent (formerly Hewlett Packard), American College of Physicians, Élan Pharmaceutical Technologies, Harcourt Health Sciences, Intel, Pep Boys, Risk Management Association, Simon & Schuster, University of Pennsylvania Health Systems, and The Wharton School.
-In addition, CTV provided the foundation technology for MedCases, Inc., a provider of innovative web-based medical education.
+Prior to co-founding Antiphony, Jeffrey was founder, president and CEO of Corporate Technology Ventures (CTV), a privately held enterprise software and consulting practice.
+From 1993-2001, CTV delivered solutions for content and knowledge management to blue chip clients in several industries, including Agilent (formerly Hewlett Packard), American College of Physicians, Élan Pharmaceutical Technologies, Harcourt Health Sciences, Intel, Pep Boys, Risk Management Association, Simon & Shuster, University of Pennsylvania Health Systems, and The Wharton School.
+In addition, CTV provided the foundation technology for MedCases, Inc., a provider of innovative web-based medical education that was separately venture-backed.
 Jeffrey led product development and professional services for CTV, which maintained average client relationships spanning more than 3 years and 6 projects.
 Jeffrey built CTV’s profitable business and strong intellectual property portfolio from cash flow.

-CTV was a natural evolution of Jeffrey’s successful consulting practice from 1991-1993, during which time, he dedicated his skills to the adoption of emerging technologies by corporations to capitalize on market opportunities.
-Jeffrey believes that solutions must be market-driven and therefore has always combined market research and professional services with any technology development process.
-Working with both growth companies and Fortune 100 corporations, Jeffrey developed business plans and financing strategies to create new wealth.
+Jeffrey is a winner of the Hatfield Award for Excellence in Teaching, and he is a winner of the Philadelphia Business Journals 40 Under 40 list of the region’s up-and-comers.
 Jeffrey earned an MBA from the Wharton School and a BA in Physical Anthropology from the University of Pennsylvania.
-Jeffrey and his wife, Kathy, live in Wallingford, PA with their two children, Drew and Liza, and Grace and Piper, their Labrador retrievers.
+Jeffrey and his wife, Kathy, live in Wallingford, PA, with their charcoal lab, Millie.
+Kathy and Jeffrey have two children, Drew and Liza (C’20).